-- 8.22 (a) Licensed characters and celebrities popular with children should always be used with a due sense of responsibility. - (b) Marketing communications for food products that are targeted through their content directly at pre-school or primary school children should not include licensed characters or celebrities popular with children, subject to the exceptions listed below: - (i) Marketing Communications for fresh fruit and/or fresh vegetables; - (ii) Marketing Communications carried in media subject to the BAI Children's Commercial Communications Code for products characterised by that code as being permitted to be advertised to children; - (iii) Point of sale displays, packages, wrappers, labels, tickets, timetables and menus; - (iv) The prohibition does not apply to advertiser-created equity brand characters (puppets, persons or characters), which may be used by advertisers to sell the products they were designed to sell; - (v) Licensed characters and celebrities popular with children may present factual and relevant generic statements about nutrition, safety, education or similar.
+- 8.26 (a) Licensed characters and celebrities popular with children should always be used with a due sense of responsibility. - (b) Marketing communications, in non-broadcast media for HFSS food products, that are targeted at children should not include licensed characters or celebrities popular with children, subject to the exceptions listed below: - (i) Point of sale displays, packages, wrappers, labels, tickets, timetables and menus; - (ii) The prohibition does not apply to advertiser-created equity brand characters (puppets, persons or characters), which may be used by advertisers to sell the products they were designed to sell. - (iii) Licensed characters and celebrities popular with children may present factual and relevant generic statements about nutrition, safety, education or similar.